jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-02-14-yelp-i-need-some-data.markdown

 <br>^everyone in class.

 ## Writing a Yelp-er Method
 That looked like fun and I wanted a turn.
 For some years I've been fairly obsessed with data collection and manipulation.
-But my powers to participate in the sport was limited to both, obviously, my data collection and manipulation abilities.
+But my participation in the sport was limited by both, obviously, my data collection and manipulation abilities.
 But no longer!
 In my first two weeks as a developer, I've learned to adopt the idea that I am not limited by what my computer tells me what I'm allowed to do.
 It is a tool to do my bidding!

 For my test case, I thought scraping [Yelp](http://www.yelp.com) would be a good place to start.
 After a few clicks, I realized the easiest way to access Yelp's API would not be parsing a long JSON string like we had in the Spotify lab.
 Luckily for you, dear readers, [Yelp's API documentation](http://www.yelp.com/developers/documentation/v2/overview) lead us to a very helpful Ruby gem for parsing search results directly into a hash with tons of data pertaining to your search.

 Let's get started:<br>
 1. In terminal, run 'gem install yelp'.<br>
-2. Require yelp in your ruby program.<br>
+2. 'require yelp' in your ruby program, or include 'yelp' in your gemfile.<br>
 3. Make a million dollars.

 <script src="https://gist.github.com/jeremysklarsky/78907211a01bc56a401c.js"></script>